COPD & the Non-Smoker

-You’ve never smoked a cigarette in your life, but your doctor just told you that you have COPD, which stands for chronic obstructive pulmonary disease.
+You’ve never smoked a cigarette in your life, but your doctor just told you that you have chronic obstructive pulmonary disease or COPD.
 Are you wondering how this can be?
-Isn’t COPD a disease of smokers and former smokers?
+You’re wondering how is this possible?
+Isn’t COPD a disease associated with smokers and former smokers?

 GERD.
 Gastroesophageal reflux disease, GERD for short, causes a backflow of stomach acid and other stomach contents into the esophagus.
-It can worsen COPD or may even cause it.
+It can worsen COPD.

 Other factors.
-Race, gender, or even chronic lung infections during childhood may also be at work in raising risk for COPD, though more study is needed to explore these relationships further.
+Race, gender (being female), or even chronic lung infections during childhood can contribute to the risk for COPD, though more study is needed to explore these relationships further.

-So, while it is not common to find COPD in a non-smoker, it IS possible, unfortunately.
+So, while it is not common to find COPD in a non-smoker, it IS possible.

 Learning to cope with your disease is also an important part of the treatment plan.
 You might find you have a great deal of anger over getting COPD even though you never smoked.
 There could be this kind of thinking, “Why the heck was I so good if this is what I get anyway?”
 It’s important for your ongoing health to learn how to deal with this anger (and your other feelings about your diagnosis) in a positive manner.

-The important thing to remember is that COPD – whether you have been a smoker or never smoked a day in your life – is far from hopeless.
+The important thing to remember is that COPD – whether you have been a smoker or never smoked a day in your life – is far from a hopeless diagnosis.
 You can still live a full and fairly healthy life for some time to come, with the right approach to the disease.